 We are trying to evict a tenant for non-payment of rent, but understand we cannot file for a Writ until we file a Motion for Relief from Stay even though he filed for bankruptcy before signing our lease.
 Is this correct, and where/how can we file for this motion?

 Isn't your disposable monthly income calculated using your gross income which essentially includes the "yearly tax refund" amount?
 If we are using our disposable income to fund the plan at 100% payback, how is it legal for the trustee to take more to get it faster?
-Legally don't I get five years to...
+Legally don't...
 Read more »

 Chapter 13 plans are funded by "disposable income" of the chapter 13 bankruptcy estate, which is based on "household income".
-Included in most NH chapter 13 plans is a provision that requires chapter 13 debtors to pay over to the trustee all income tax refunds that exceed...Read more »
+Included in most NH chapter 13 plans is a provision that requires chapter 13 debtors to pay over to the trustee all income tax...Read more »

 The short answer is no, with reservations.
 If the business is in fact a separate legal entity, filing for bankruptcy protection on behalf of that entity will affect you IF you have signed personal guarantees; if you are employed by or your living is sustained by the business....Read more »

 I am wondering if I should just sit on the debt or file for bankruptcy?
 I only own a 12 year old car that's worth not even $2000.
 There's no property that I own.
 I make an average of $160 a week working part time and I get a social security check which is a little over $800 a month.
-I am not sure...
+I am...
 Read more »

 Under your circumstances, filing for a bankruptcy discharge is a matter of your tolerance to the behavior of collectors.
 I expect debt collectors are calling you.
 Since you have no means to pay those debts, you should put in writing to each agency that you refuse to pay the...Read more »